 She’ll say she can’t go home yet because she is so close to finding the last alien structure.
 She’ll refuse to come with you and will escape.
-Pick up the Key Card in the lower right corner and leave the Bio Dome.
+Pick up the Key Card in the lower right, and leave the Bio Dome.

 You’ll chase Salerno’s rover all the way to the Rock Laboratory.
 At the entrance, you’ll need to scan your eyes, and if they are purple, you will be granted access!
 Enter the lab.

-Set up the movable floors as you go up and feel free to check out the many experimental moon rock stations just for fun (animated gifs courtesy of Poptropica artist Nasan Hardcastle):
+As you go up, feel free to check out the many experimental moon rock stations just for fun (animated gifs courtesy of Poptropica artist Nasan Hardcastle):

 The Purification Station…